medusajs/medusa/docs/content/advanced/backend/services/overview.md

 ---
 description: 'Learn what Services are in the Medusa server.
-Services represent bundled helper methods that you want to use across the server.
-By convention, they represent a certain entity or functionality in the server.'
+Services represent bundled helper methods that you want to use across the server.'
 ---

 # Services